annon-author9/GYC/README.md

 ### Paper ID:3850

-This is official repository for paper `Generate Your Counterfactuals: Towards ControlledCounterfactual Generation for Text` in AAAI-2021.
+This is official repository for paper `Generate Your Counterfactuals: Towards Controlled Counterfactual Generation for Text` in AAAI-2021.